arturomaldonado/BarometroEdu_Web_Eng/chi.md

 ---
-title: "Cross-tables with the Americas Barometer"
+title: "Cross-tables with the AmericasBarometer"
 output:
   html_document:
     toc: true